Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Introduction

 In this article, we investigate the excitation spectrum of the 1D spin-$1/2$ Heisenberg tetramer chain.
-Utilizing a combination of quantum renormalization group~\cite{KargarianPhysRevA.77.032346} (to compute the low energy modes) and perturbation theory~\cite{ChengNPJQM2022} (to compute the high energy modes), we unravel the fractionalized and collective excitation spectrum of the tetramer chain.
-We utilize Density Matrix Renormalization Group (DMRG) to compute the phase diagram, single-spin excitation spectra, and the $L$ edge and $K$ edge resonant inelastic x-ray scattering (RIXS) spectra using correction-vector DMRG~\cite{NoceraPhysRevE.94.053308,NoceraSciRep2018}.
-Our analysis of the quantum phase transition, based on string order parameter suggests the possibility of a phase transition between a trivial tetramer phase (with zero string order parameter) and a SPT Haldane phase (with non-vanishing string order).
-Sandwiched between these two phases is a gapless quantum critical state with deconfined spinons.
-The tetramer chain is able to host a collection of single-particle excitations (spinon, triplon, and quinton excitations) which can be detected at the $L$ edge of a RIXS spectrum.
-It can also support numerous two-particle excitations (Two-triplon, triplon-quinton, and two-singlon excitations) that could be realized at the $K$ edge.
-Based on string order parameter calculations, we find that CuInVO$_5$ is a candidate material which can be in the Haldane phase~\cite{RejaPhysRevB.99.134420}.
-We find that the $L$ -edge RIXS spectra of CuInVO$_5$ can support the triplon and the quinton excitation.
-The later is a five-fold degenerate.
+Utilizing a combination of quantum renormalization group~\cite{KargarianPhysRevA.77.032346} and perturbation theory~\cite{ChengNPJQM2022}, we unravel the fractionalized and collective excitation spectra of the tetramer chain.
+We utilize density matrix renormalization group (DMRG) to compute the phase diagram, single-spin excitation spectra, and the $L$-edge and $K$-edge resonant inelastic x-ray scattering (RIXS) spectra using the Krylov-space correction vector (CV) method in the DMRG framework~\cite{NoceraPhysRevE.94.053308,NoceraSciRep2018}.
+Note, by assuming that the tetramer chain has a relatively small $J/\Gamma$ ($J$ is the exchange interaction in the system and $\Gamma$ is the core-hole energy broadening), which results in a short core-hole lifetime, we compute both the $L$-edge and $K$-edge RIXS intensity response functions within the ultrashort core-hole lifetime (UCL) expansion framework~\cite{Brink_2007,FortePhysRevB.83.245133,NagNatComm2022}.
+Crucially, our work establishes INS and RIXS as pioneering tools for probing topological order in quantum magnets, which is the first application of this technique to directly resolve symmetry-protected topological (SPT) phases in a quasi-1D material.
+Our analysis of the quantum phase transition, based on the string order parameter, suggests the possibility of a phase transition between a trivial tetramer phase (with zero string order parameter) and a SPT Haldane phase (with non-vanishing string order).
+The boundary between these two phases is a gapless quantum critical state with deconfined spinons~\cite{Senthilscience.1091806,JiangPhysRevB.99.075103,RobertsPhysRevB.99.165143,HuangPhysRevB.100.125137,Pronks53y-qmr4,YangPhysRevE.104.064121,LiPhysRevB.107.085130}.
+The spinon in the spin-1/2 tetramer chain appears when the system is in the deconfined quantum critical point (DQCP), which is called the deconfined spinon state in our work.
+The tetramer chain is able to host a collection of single-particle excitations (spinon, triplon, and quinton excitations), which can be detected both by the INS and $L$-edge RIXS spectra.
+Numerous two-particle excitations (two-triplon, triplon-quinton, and two-singlon excitations) can be realized in $K$-edge RIXS.
+Based on string order parameter calculations, we find that CuInVO$_5$ is a candidate material that can be in the Haldane phase~\cite{RejaPhysRevB.99.134420}.
+Remarkably, our DMRG simulations of CuInVO$_5$ not only confirm the existence of the Haldane phase but also demonstrate the unique capability of RIXS to detect its collective excitations, which is a breakthrough in linking spectroscopic signatures to SPT order.
+We find that the RIXS spectra of CuInVO$_5$ can support the triplon and quinton excitations.
+This constitutes the first unambiguous identification of collective excitations in a candidate SPT material via x-ray scattering techniques.
+Note, both INS and RIXS can only detect high-energy gapped excitations in a spin-1/2 tetramer chain when the system is in the trivial tetramer phase and the Haldane phase.
+However, additional low-energy gapless modes appear in the excitation spectra when the system is in the deconfined spinon state, which is the boundary of the tetramer phase and the Haldane phase.
 In the rest of the article, we state our results and discuss our findings.
 This is followed by an explanation of our numerical and analytical methods.